PS5 at Walmart by Black Friday? Check here to see if it's been restocked.

 So many people tried to order the PS5 on its Nov.
 12 launch day that Walmart's site buckled under the traffic.
-Aside from steep markups on the secondary market, we haven't seen Sony's shiny new game console on sale since -- but that may change as we approach Black Friday.
-Walmart's big holiday sale event starts Wednesday, Nov.
-25 at 4 p.m.
-PT (7 p.m.
-ET), and the company has put the PlayStation 5 and Xbox Series X front and center in its online ad circular.
+Aside from steep markups on the secondary market, we haven't seen Sony's shiny new game console on sale since -- but all that has changed now that we know that Walmart will be releasing inventory of the PS5, Xbox Series X and Xbox Series S on Thursday, Nov.
+19.

-Both are marked "online only," and Walmart stores are closed on Thanksgiving Day.
-Does that mean they'll actually be available to buy between Nov.
-25 and Nov.
-30 (Cyber Monday)?
-Your guess is as good as ours, but we'd keep an eye on Walmart's Twitter account and product pages (linked below), which have done a good job of noting when online sales windows will open.
-In the meantime, Walmart, like all retailers, is currently sold out of both the $400 digital-only PS5 and the $500 model with Blu-ray.
-(For such a time as it's relevant, we continue to advise that if you don't need the optical drive for games or movies, you should probably go with the $400 one.)
+Like the retailer did in the run-up to launch day, Walmart is sharing news about console availability via tweet.
+Shortly after noon on Nov.
+18, Walmart announced that the store will have "more #PS5 & #Xbox Series X available ONLINE only on Thursday, Nov.
+19 at 3 PM ET."

+Our friends at GameSpot have managed to fill in a few additional details.
+According to GameSpot, all four versions will be available, including the Xbox Series X, Xbox Series S, PS5, and PS5 Digital Edition.
+As the tweet says, this will be online only, so don't even bother trying to wait in line at a brick and mortar location.
+And the magic time is 12 p.m.
+PT/3 p.m.
+ET.

+Let's be real with each other for a moment: Your odds of snagging a console this week aren't great.
+We saw what happened at the launch, when the site shuddered under the load of fans trying to buy a console and most people went home empty-handed.
+We don't expect the situation to be dramatically better this time around, but at least a few of us should be able to snag a console.
+If you are one of the successful ones, please let us know in the comments.

-To make it a little easier to quickly get to the product page, we've linked to the Walmart product pages of both versions of the PS5 below.
+To make it a little easier to quickly get to the product page at game time, as it were, we've linked to the Walmart product pages of all the consoles below.
 Looking for other retailers?
 Check for restocks at Amazon, GameStop and Target here.

 This is the less pricey Digital Edition, which has an 825GB SSD but lacks the optical drive.
 If you have a good broadband connection, your money is best spent right here.